mCRL2org/mCRL2/doc/sphinx/user_manual/tutorial/gossip/index.rst

 holders for the identifier and gossips of the other girl, the summation ``sum herid:Pos, hergs:Set(Pos)`` quantifies over all possible values, thereby binding the variables ``herid`` and ``hergs``.
-After excuting either a ``call`` or ``answer`` action, the knowledge of girl owning the process gets update, it know incorporates the knowledge of the other girl too.
+After excuting either a ``call`` or ``answer`` action, the knowledge of a girl owning the process gets updates, it now incorporates the knowledge of the other girl too.

 As termination condition for one ``Girl`` process, we will have equality of the